BobLuursema/pickle-cafe/README.md

 })
 ```

 Pickle Café exposes its own `Given`, `When`, `Then` and `defineStep` function to make the reporting work from both Cucumber and TestCafé.
 Make sure that you pass in an `async` function, that is necessary for TestCafé.
+PickleCafé sets the default timeout for these async functions at one minute, see the Cucumber docs to customize the timeout.

 The last step is to create a `reports` folder, currently PickleCafé does not expose the TestCafé programming interface and the setup requires that folder to exist.
 The final folder structure should look like this: